The Dishman Family of Virginia

 1. [S191] Thomas Katheder, "Seaton of Fauquier County, Virginia," The Virginia Genealogist 44 (2000): 83-102.

-2. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), box 2, file 119, "Dishman, John (ca 1698-1739) and Francis Weedon, 1 of 3", copy of Westmoreland County Orders, 30 Aug 1743 (West Co Orders 1743-1747, p.
-3) ordering the appriasal of the estate of John Dishman and stating "On the petition of James Seaton who intermarried with Frances daughter of John Dishman late of this county deceased for his the said James Seatons part of the said decedent's estate in right of the said Frances which estate is now in the hands of Robert Harrison who intermarried with the relic of the said decedent…", reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.
+2. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), reference no. Mss1 H1227 a FA2, box 2, file 119, "Dishman, John (ca 1698-1739) and Francis Weedon, 1 of 3", copy of Westmoreland County Orders, 30 Aug 1743 (West Co Orders 1743-1747, p.
+3) ordering the appriasal of the estate of John Dishman and stating "On the petition of James Seaton who intermarried with Frances daughter of John Dishman late of this county deceased for his the said James Seatons part of the said decedent's estate in right of the said Frances which estate is now in the hands of Robert Harrison who intermarried with the relic of the said decedent…."

 Mary Butler